 - Call an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
 This is not advised.

 - Stick with using recycled R22 and burn through costs like it’s the ozone layer.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
-You aren’t required by law to replace your air conditioner.
-At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.
+The law doesn’t require you to replace your air conditioner.
+At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.

-The best option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+The most straightforward option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment will also be more efficient and offer you superior comfort, helping to decrease your energy costs.
+New AC equipment will also be more efficient and give you superior comfort, helping to decrease your energy costs.